dotnet/samples/core/mono-samples/iOS/README.md

 ## Building the sample

 The source code includes an MSBuild project file for C# (a _.csproj_ file) that targets .NET 6.0.
-After downloading the _.zip_ file, be sure to have the iOS simulator open and modify `iPhone 11` in `Program.csproj` to the simulator's name.
+After downloading the _.zip_ file, be sure to have the iOS simulator open and modify `iPhone 11` in `iOSSampleApp.csproj` to the simulator's name.
 To run the sample, open the command line, navigate to the downloaded folder, and run `dotnet publish`.